 There are a range of different techniques that can be used, alone or in conjunction with others.

 TRIM (AMPUTATION) TECHNIQUE

 The original technique used in labiaplasty was simply removing the tissue at the free edge of the labia minora.
 This is a procedure used by many surgeons because it’s quick to perform and easy to learn.
-This method can be a good option for women who want to eliminate darkening of the inner labia, that comes with age and pregnancy.
+This method can be a procedure for women who want to eliminate darkening of the inner labia that comes with age and pregnancy.

 The de-epithelization technique allows you to maintain the natural texture of the labia minora edge.
 With this method, an incision is made in the inner and outer wall so that you can keep a natural labia edge.
 The disadvantage to the de-epithelization technique is that the labium width could increase if a considerable amount of tissue needs to be de-epithelialized adding bulk to the labia.
 Also for those with large labia, the free margin is not reduced in length and appears wrinkly.

 WEDGE RESECTION TECHNIQUE

 The wedge resection technique removes a wedge of tissue from the labia minora’s thickest portion.
 This method preserves the labia’s natural texture for a natural look and has been a technique used by many surgeons performing labiaplasty surgery over the last decade.

 There is, however, the potential of nerve damage when done as a full-thickness resection.
 Another drawback is that this method doesn’t address the hyperpigmentation of the labial edge and if too much tension is applied then there is a risk of wound separation.

 WHAT TECHNIQUE DO FORME SURGEONS USE?